govindansriram/qlite/README.md

 Following the message length, will be the ascii encoded string PASS or FAIL delimited by a semicolon

 ### PUSH
-PASS: the position in the queue of the message, will come after the pass
+- PASS: the position in the queue as a little endian uint32 number
-FAIL: an error message
+- FAIL: an error message

 ### SPOP
-PASS: the message on the queue
+- PASS: the message on the queue
-FAIL: an error message
+- FAIL: an error message

 ### LPOP
-PASS: the message on the queue
+- PASS: the message on the queue
-FAIL: an error message
+- FAIL: an error message

 ### LEN
-PASS: how many messages are left on the queue
+- PASS: how many messages are left on the queue as a little endian uint32 number
-FAIL: an error message
+- FAIL: an error message